Hubertus Hoffmann, director of LOVE IS TOLERANCE – TOLERANCE IS LOVE, wrote in his book LOVE IS TOLERANCE, the fundamental script of his film:

 Only a well-planned and consequent double strategy of power and diplomacy, combined with reconciliation, promises success.

 Only on these two pillars can world peace rest permanently and securely.
-The souls of human beings, the suffering of the oppressed and their violated dignity, are forgotten in unilateral and cold politics of power.
+The souls of human beings, the suffering of the oppressed and their violated dignity, are forgotten in the unilateral and cold politics of power.
 This power cannot reach the core of peacemaking in the hearts of humans.

 World peace can only be created if we use power to contain evil while simultaneously working to achieve the dissemination of worldwide tolerance through a new, fresh double strategy.
 Let us call this strategy World 3.0.
 We need the protective hawk as well as the dove with its message of peace.
 We all need an active vision and must embrace the Codes of Tolerance.